Monis9451/Student-management-system/README.md

 # Student-management-system
-This is a Student management system, interface is designed by c# and backend is handled by Database
+This is a Student management system, interface is designed by c# and backend is handled by SQL